 At first, I sucked.
 I forgot orders, inputted them wrong, attempted to serve incomplete dishes, and otherwise created countless small disasters.
 I had a tough time focusing on one task long enough to complete it when there were five others calling my name.
 Just when I started to get the hang of serving, the manager asked to speak with me.
 It was June 27.

-After a long day, he sat me down and told me that the restaurant was considering moving me back to being a barista, hostess, and busser.
+After a long day, he sat me down and told me that the restaurant was considering moving me back to being a barista and hostess.
 My heart sank.
 As a server I could expect to make $100+ in tips on an average day.
-As a hostess, I didn’t get tipped out at all, only receiving hourly wage, and as a busser or barista, I knew I would make much less than waitressing.
+As a barista, my tips would be far less…and as a hostess, I wouldn’t get tipped out at all.

-I ended up penning a long letter to the manager when I got home, essentially asking to be retrained as a server.
+I ended up penning a long letter to the manager that night, essentially asking to be retrained as a server.
 He knew I was a hard worker, since my hustle and willingness to do anything for anyone were what got me promoted in the first place.
 He agreed to retrain me.

 After a long two weeks of trailing other servers, meticulously inputting orders into the computer system, and memorizing flash cards of menu items, I was ready to enter the floor on my own again.
 The most frustrating part of training was that I didn’t receive tips at all.
 I was paid a flat rate for the entire training period, but the amount equaled what I could’ve made in two days of serving.
 However, I knew I was blessed to receive another chance to serve and didn’t squander it.

 Now, it’s August 18, ten days before I go back to school, and I’m melancholy.
-I was extremely motivated to work this summer because I never wanted to experience being broke again.
+I was extremely motivated to work this summer because I never wanted to be broke again.
 Last semester, my final sorority bill of $56 arrived at a point when I only had $0.46 in my bank account.
 I went into financial probation.
 While I’ve made over $3,000 this summer, I’m also constantly exhausted.
-When I get home from a long day of waitressing, I don’t have the energy to talk to anyone.
+After getting home from a long day of waitressing, I don’t have the energy to talk to anyone.
 Meemom’s is open from 7:00am-3:00pm every day, which means we work from 6:30am-4:00pm with opening and closing duties.
 After nine hours of being on my feet in a customer service position, I’m usually drained – physically and emotionally.
-The joy I used to receive from looking at my overflowing bank account has diminished and now I ask, was it worth it?
 Was it worth devoting my summer to making money, when I could’ve been developing relationships, traveling, and relaxing before school begins again?

 After reflecting on it, I realized that any stirrings of regret are overpowered by gratefulness for my experiences this summer.
 I learned invaluable lessons in humility, hard work, communication, and multitasking.
 I know how to waitress now, and how to do it well.
 I also met wonderful people this summer, people I wouldn’t trade for the world.
 They mentored me, teased me, laughed with me, sang for me, made me chicken fingers when I forgot to bring in granola bars, and stood up for me when no one else would.
 Along the way, I also learned discipline, sleeping before midnight (which, if you know me, realize this is no small miracle) and waking up at 6:00am every morning.